2000s | 2010s | 2020s | 2030s | 2040s | 2050s | 2060s | 2070s | 2080s | 2090s

 technology – in its early stages of mainstream use in the 1980s and

-1990s – became widely accepted by most of the world, though concerns
+1990s – became widely adopted by most of the world, though concerns

 used cell phones.

-financial downturn from 2007 – triggered by a sub-prime mortgage crisis in the US – resulted in soaring debt levels.
+financial downturn – triggered by a sub-prime mortgage crisis in the U.S. – resulted in soaring levels of personal and national debt.

-This led to a wrenching restructuring of many social and political systems,
+This led to a wrenching restructuring of many socio-political systems,

 A new set

 food and water supplies.
-Growing instability led to a number of resource
+In the Middle East, Africa and elsewhere, growing instability led to a number of resource

 wars.
-Even the Arctic became a battleground as nations sought to claim
+Perversely, the hunt for oil continued, with even the Arctic becoming a battleground as nations sought to claim

-and 40s were marked by a massive shift towards algae biofuel and renewable
+The 2030s were marked by a rapid, worldwide shift towards clean

 the world.
 Africa, Asia and other regions were suffering mightily due